-An administrator can take on the credentials of an end-user to view and use Zendesk Support as that end-user.
+An administrator or any agent with rights to edit user profiles can take on the credentials of an end-user to view and use Zendesk Support as that end-user.
 This is referred to as assuming the identity of a user.
 It can be useful in troubleshooting issues users are having when using your Zendesk Support.

 Keep in mind that while you're assuming a user, any actions you take, such as creating a ticket or adding a comment to a ticket, are done by the user you're logged in as.